gmkung/decheem-docs/docs/user_guide.rst

     * **Completeness** - percentage of the marking scheme's assertions that are also made by the student's rule system.
     * **Correctness** - percentage of the total set of assertions implied by the student's rule system that are also made by the marking scheme.
 #.
-These two measures are then averaged out to give a score reflecting the overall grade of the submitted Rule System.
+In the last column of the interface, you will see an average score of the Completeness and Correctness of the rule system.